Contrastive Geometric Learning Unlocks Unified Structure- and Ligand-Based Drug Design: Experiments and Results

 \subsection{Ligand-Conditioned Pocket Selection}

 Finally, we evaluate \emph{ligand-conditioned pocket selection}, where candidate pockets are ranked by their likelihood of binding a given ligand, in contrast to unconditioned predictors that ignore ligand information.
-We compare against two unconditioned baselines, P2Rank \citep{krivak2018p2rank} and VN-EGNN \citep{sestak2024vnegnn}, as well as two-step approaches that pair DrugCLIP \citep{gao2023drugclip} with an unconditioned pocket predictor, ranking pockets by similarity between DrugCLIP-encoded pocket and ligand representations.
-We further include DiffDock \citep{corso2023diffdock}, a blind docking method that implicitly selects binding pockets during docking.
+We compare against two unconditioned baselines, P2Rank \citep{krivak2018p2rank} and VN-EGNN \citep{sestak2024vnegnn}, as well as two-step approaches that pair DrugCLIP \citep{gao2023drugclip} with an unconditioned pocket predictor, ranking DrugCLIP-encoded pockets by their similarity with corresponding ligand embeddings.
+We further include DiffDock \citep{corso2023diffdock} and AutoDock Vina \citep{trott2010vina}, both evaluated as blind docking methods that implicitly select binding pockets during docking, as well as AutoDock Vina paired with VN-EGNN-predicted pockets, analogous to the DrugCLIP two-step approach.
 Unlike docking, which explicitly simulates each ligand–pocket pair, ConGLUDe and DrugCLIP embed ligands and pockets independently and score them via a dot product, resulting in a substantial speed advantage.